bloombloombloom/Bloom/src/TargetController/README.md

 The `TargetDescriptor` struct is the top-level descriptor struct.
 Instances of all other descriptor structs can be accessed via the `TargetDescriptor` struct.

-The `GetTargetDescriptor` command returns a const reference to the top-level target descriptor object.
+The `GetTargetDescriptor` command returns a const reference to a top-level target descriptor object.
 The `TargetControllerService::getTargetDescriptor()` member function can be used to obtain the top-level target
 descriptor: